-If you have previously had PreP, you you will still need additional doses of vaccine.
+If you have previously had PrEP, you you will still need two additional doses of vaccine, on day 0 and 3 after the exposure.
 You will not need immunoglobulin injections.

 No, you do not need to start again if you deviated from the vaccine dosage schedule but you should contact your doctor if a PEP injection is missed.
 The next dose should be given as soon as possible.

 Tell you doctor in you know in advance that you will miss one or more does of PEP.
 In order to be protected against rabies, you need the full series of vaccines.
 All doses, particularly at the start of of the course, should be given at the recommended intervals wherever possible.

 You should seek advice about post-exposure vaccination.
 If you have been exposed to rabies, even if it was some time ago, it is still worth getting PEP treatment as long as you do not have any symptoms.
 But seek treatment as soon as possible.

 Yes, it is possible though very rare to develop rabies after an incubation period of several years.
 Typically, the incubation period for rabies is between one and three months, however, the length of the time to onset of disease can be as short as a few days to as long as several years.
 So long as there are no symptoms of rabies after an exposure, PEP can still prevent clinical rabies from developing.

 If there is a suspicion of rabies exposure, even as long as several years ago, victims can still benefit from PEP and should immediately consult a medical expert.

 Yes.
 Both the rabies vaccine and the rabies immune globin (RIG) should be administered for a suspected rabies exposure and are considered safe for pediatric use.
 The recommended site of injection is the thigh for very young children and in the deltoid of older children.

 Rabies vaccines are used extensively worldwide in children, who are the largest population of exposed individuals.